marcinbelczewski/cloud/docs/core principles.md

 ### Be aware of political turmoil around the cloud and containers orchestration:

+[Cloud Native Computing Foundation](https://www.cncf.io/) Initialy an initiative to effectively fight the domination of AWS.
+Recently AWS joined but mostly because to prevent loosing control.
+Smart people are involved and it is a good idea to track whatever happens there.

 [Anyone but Amazon.
 The rise of Kubernetes](https://blogs.dxc.technology/2017/06/29/anyone-but-amazon-the-rise-of-kubernetes/)
 [Amazon and Kubernetes threat](https://www.techrepublic.com/article/why-kubernetes-platform-prowess-is-a-bigger-threat-to-amazon-than-its-containers/)